grantaguinaldo/twitter_bot/README.md

 Nothing fancy, but being able to see how code that I wrote works in the real-world is an awesome feeling!

+My twitter API keys are not being published for obvious reasons.

 ***